Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 ### species

 `species` field is not mandatory, but it can be used to filter data.
 It can contain zero, one or more value according to the type of data.
+It is recommended to favor the binomial form without the Author abbreviatoin (ie `L.`), eg Vitis vinifera, Quercus Robur, Triticum aestivum

 >>>
 Note: for WheatIS federation specifically, the species name must match one of the values below in order